Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: BSOCP with Additional Upper Level Constraints on Dual Variables of Lower Level

-This section presents some acceleration schemes for the standard Benders decomposition method discussed in previous literature (e.g., \cite{fischetti2010note} and \cite{ben2007acceleration}) and shows that these schemes can be applied to the dedicated Benders method described in Section \ref{sec:decom}.
-All results in this section also hold for the extended version of MIBPSD (Section \ref{sec:ext}).
+This section presents some acceleration schemes for the standard Benders decomposition method discussed in previous literature (e.g., \cite{fischetti2010note} and \cite{ben2007acceleration}) and shows that these schemes can be applied to the dedicated Benders method for the general case described in Section \ref{sec:ext}.

-\subsection{Normalizing Benders Feasibility Cuts}
+\subsubsection{Normalizing Benders Feasibility Cuts}

-\cite{fischetti2010note} have shown that normalizing the ray used in Benders feasibility cuts can improve the performance of Benders decomposition. {\em The main contribution of this section is to show that the Benders subproblem decomposition can be generalized to produce a normalized ray.}
+\cite{fischetti2010note} have shown that normalizing the ray used in Benders feasibility cuts can improve the performance of Benders decomposition.
+The Benders subproblem decomposition outlined in Algorithm \ref{algo:benders:2} can be generalized to produce a normalized ray.